Bourtange / Zwolle 07.09.2014

 One of the places I wanted to visit so bad was fort Bourtange.
 It is located almost on the border with Germany, though it was not captured even a single time through all the history.
 The fortress has an interesting architecture: it is built as start fortress and surrounded by water.
-Unfortunately it's hard to see all the beauty from the ground, but thanks to wikipedia it is possible to check the view from bird eye:
+Unfortunately it's hard to see all the beauty from the ground, but a bird eye photo shows it all.

 Despite the fortress has a notable historical value and there is a museum inside, right in the same place there live just normal Dutch.
 They drink coffee, dry their linen and enjoy the life.
 I’ve never seen museums where normal people live in (: